-This is a standard technique used in Machine Learning to evaluate classifiers.
-However the normal use of Machine Learning techniques in text classification is to classify documents according to topic or subject.
-Thus the ability to identify topic specific features is an advantage in most applications of text classification.
-Traditional evaluation techniques give us no indication of how well our genre classifier will perform on documents from other subject domains.
-We introduce a new evaluation measure, domain transfer, which indicates the classifier's performance on documents from other subject domains.
+Note that single-topic accuracy give us no indication of how well our genre classifier will perform on documents from other topic domains.
+We introduce a new evaluation measure, domain transfer, which indicates the classifier's performance on documents from other topic domains.